Skip to main content

 LGBTQ+ students will find support and resources available on all ten UC campuses.

-Undergraduate student ethnicity at UC schools:
+Undergraduate student ethnicity at UC schools (rounded to nearest tenth of a percent):

 Ethnicity